PowerMops/powermops-site/src/routes/pmops/Lesson-16.md

 Notice, however, that two angular measurements can, for example, have sine values of 0.5.
 In the first quadrant, it's at 30 degrees.
-In the second quadrant, it's at 150 degrees, -30 degrees from the \"zero\" value (180 degrees).
+In the second quadrant, it's at 150 degrees, -30 degrees from the "zero" value (180 degrees).
 In other words, the sin values in the first and second quadrants, dividing them at the 90 degree mark, are mirror images of each other.